stanford-cs348k/asst2-convlayer/README.md

     ./bin/convlayer --schedule default

-Here is output from two different program runs on a M1 laptop.
+Here is output from two different program runs on a M1 Pro laptop.
 Notice that the autoscheduler produces a schedule that is about 10 times faster than the default schedule.

 ```
 asst2-convlayer $ ./bin/convlayer --schedule auto